JPL-UNLV-CS-2021/nsm/JudgesREADME.md

 # Instructions for judges

 * VERIFIED TO WORK WITH MicrosoftVisualStudio Compiler ONLY
-* In other words, install Visual Studio 2019 Community Edition
+* In other words, install Visual Studio 2019 Community Edition before you begin this process.

 ## _Must be run on a windows 10 Machine_
 NSM is a state design pattern for embedded flight systems in the modern era.